-In a world where biceps get all the attention, most people are unaware of how significant tricep development is for making the arms look bigger and pushing more weight (Who doesn’t want a big bench press)?
-Triceps make up two-thirds of your upper arm mass and they and therefore they need a lot of attention.
+In a world where biceps get all the attention, most people are unaware of how significant tricep development is for making the arms look bigger and pushing more weight.
+Who doesn’t want a big bench press?
+Triceps make up two-thirds of your upper arm mass, and therefore they demand substantial attention.

 In this Exercise

 - Target Muscle Group: Triceps Brachii

 - Type: Strength

 A bench dip primarily targets the triceps brachii, a muscle residing at the back of your upper arm.
 Concurrently, it also involves:

 - Pectoralis Major: Chest muscles.

 - Rhomboids: Muscles nestled between the shoulder blades.

 Bench dips are straightforward yet profoundly effective.
 Here’s a step-by-step breakdown:

 - Begin by sitting on the edge of a sturdy bench or platform.